-Gaby’s sunny personality and effortless cooking would have you believe she’s been a California girl her whole life, but she wasn’t always sure she wanted to live here.
-The creator of What’s Gaby Cooking shows us her One Perfect Day in Santa Monica – from spinning to juices and cocktails – proof she is quite at home in her adopted city.
+Gaby’s sunny personality and effortless cooking would have you believe she’s been a California girl her whole life, but she moved to the Golden State for college.
+The creator of What’s Gaby Cooking shows us her perfect 24 hour itinerary for Santa Monica – from spinning to juices and cocktails – proof she is quite at home in her adopted city.

 I never thought I’d live in LA – at least not for any long stint; but after being here for over 6 years, I’d have a hard time leaving!
 I moved to the Santa Monica/Brentwood area right after college and haven’t left.
 Okay, I’ve moved a few blocks north, south, east and west but I think it’s safe to say we’re staying put on this side of the 405; especially since I recently sold my car and am now biking it around town.

 True to SoCal form, I usually start most days with a workout, be it a pilates class or a SoulCycle session.
 Let’s be real though, while I love working out, I really only do it so I can eat more!
 Which means, Immediately after a workout I hit up Juicecrafters for an Acai Bowl and a green juice.

 10:00 AM: Santa Monica Farmers Market